week 00: introduction

 prepare for next week

 First and most importantly: your first task is to install an up-to-date Anaconda distribution, for Python3.
 This will automagically install pretty much everything you need for the course.
-If you're already a Python aficionado and you have your favorite Python environment lovingly installed already, that's fine too - just make sure it's Python3 or There Will be Trouble.
+If you're already a Python aficionado and you have your favorite Python environment lovingly installed already, that's fine too.
+Make sure it's Python3 though.
+Python2 is still lurking out there.

 If you download the .ipynb file and save it to your disk, then type the command